Skip to content

 Measuring and reducing biological age

-For thousands of years, people have been pursuing the desire for eternal youth. not only strange but also sometimes life-threatening methods have been tried over the yearsWhether it was mercury treatment, electron therapy or the implantation of monkey glands – there were no limits to creativity in the past.
+For thousands of years, people have pursued the desire for eternal youth. not only strange but also sometimes life-threatening methods have been tried over the yearsWhether it was mercury treatment, electron therapy, or the implantation of monkey glands – creativity knew no bounds in the past.
 X-ray facial treatments were also fashionable for a while.
-Fortunately, we know a lot more today thanks to modern research.
-While in the past aging was only determined by visual characteristics or one's own feelings, There are now scientific methods such as the Horvath clock that can objectively determine biological age.
+Fortunately, we know much more today thanks to modern research.
+While aging was once determined solely by visual characteristics or one's own feelings, There are now scientific methods such as the Horvath clock that can objectively determine biological age.

-But not only that, science has shown that our biological age is reversibleSome even dream that in the future we will be able to turn back our biological clock completely and thus (theoretically) live forever.
-Even though we are still a long way from this today, research in this field is developing rapidly.
+But not only that, science has shown that our biological age is reversibleSome even dream that in the future we will be able to completely turn back our biological clocks and thus (theoretically) live forever.
+Although we are still a long way from that today, research in this field is advancing rapidly.

 Here we give you an overview of this exciting topic.
-We explain to you what the biological of the chronological age what the Horvath watch is, and why research into human cloning has sparked a potentially revolutionary future therapy.
+We explain to you what the biological chronological age What distinguishes the Horvath clock and why research into human cloning has triggered a potentially revolutionary future therapy.

-Before we get into the subject, we must first look at aging per se.
-Even with our current level of knowledge, the process of human aging is not yet fully understood.
+Before we delve deeper into the subject, we must first address aging per se.
+Even with current knowledge, the human aging process is not yet fully understood.
 What is behind the aging process?
-Why are we so much more susceptible to disease in our later decades of life?
+Why are we so much more susceptible to disease in our later decades?

-According to recent research results, especially genetic and epigenetic factors are crucial for the aging process in humans.
-To understand the complex mechanisms behind aging, scientists like López-Otin have Hallmarks of Aging They are the key mechanisms that contribute to aging.
+According to recent research results, In particular, genetic and epigenetic factors are crucial for the aging process in humans.
+To understand the complex mechanisms behind aging, scientists such as López-Otin have Hallmarks of Aging They are the key mechanisms that contribute to aging.

 What is biological age?

-Biological age is not only measured by the number of months or years a person has lived (this is chronological age), but also refers to their physical and mental condition.
+Biological age is not measured solely by the number of months or years a person has lived (this is chronological age), but also refers to their physical and mental condition.
 In concrete terms, this means that a person is 40 calendar years old, but their biological age can be less or greater than 40.
 The more the biological age deviates from the chronological age, the younger or older one is at the cellular levelA baby is born with a biological age of 0 years.
-However, over time, the biological age of every person increases.
+However, over time, every person's biological age increases.

 What role does biological age play in longevity?

-Doctors such as Oliver Zolman, founder of the Longevity School and Zolman Clinics, are working on this.
-With his approach, he wants to turn the biological clock of 80-year-olds back to that of a 60-year-old by 2030.
-It sounds ambitious, but also a bit surreal at first.
-But there will definitely be significant breakthroughs in the field of longevity research in the coming years - and all of them are directly related to biological age.
+Doctors like Oliver Zolman, founder of the Longevity School and Zolman Clinics, are working on this.
+With his approach, he aims to turn back the biological clock of 80-year-olds to that of a 60-year-old by 2030.
+It sounds ambitious, but also somewhat surreal at first.
+But there will certainly be significant breakthroughs in longevity research in the coming years – and all of them are directly related to biological age.

 Especially in connection with the aging process, there are several indicators that can be used to assess biological age.
 These include the Determination of telomere length or evaluation of certain biomarkers in the blood.
-The currently best known method for determining biological age is a so-called “epigenetic test”.
+The most well-known method to determine biological age is a so-called “epigenetic test”.
 The idea for the Horvarth Clock, introduced in 2011, goes back to the relatively new research field of epigenetics.

 Epigenetic changes do not affect the genetic code itself.
-This is what the ancient Greek syllable “epi” means, which um or on – beyond our DNA.
-In the epigenetics We are therefore not concerned with mutations, but with modifications that influence the activity of certain genes.
+This is what the ancient Greek syllable “epi” means, to or means beyond our DNA.
+In the Epigenetics We are therefore not concerned with mutations, but with modifications that influence the activity of certain genes.
 These modifications include, for example, methylation, which leads to the shutdown of cellular processesIn this case, a chemical group (CH3) is transferred to certain parts of the genetic code, which then means that proteins, for example, are no longer produced.

-Biological age – is there a more understandable way?
+Biological age – is there anything more understandable?

 Through researchers such as Dr. Steve Horvath we found out that some of these “Post-it notes” are suitable for measuring a person’s biological age.

-Epigenetic tests are usually simple saliva tests - including MoleQlar's own epiAge test
+Epigenetic tests are usually simple saliva tests - including the in-house Molecular Profile Test by MoleQlar

 Why should I lower my biological age?

-A high biological age is associated with many diseases such as cancer, cardiovascular diseases and neurodegenerative diseases such as dementia.
+Advanced biological age is associated with many diseases such as cancer, cardiovascular diseases, and neurodegenerative diseases such as dementia.
 Researchers have developed algorithms that allow them to statistically evaluate the influence of biological age.

-In addition to the epigenetic clock, telomere length has also become the focus of longevity research.
+In addition to the epigenetic clock, telomere length has also become a focus of longevity research.
 One study showed that telomere length is inversely associated with cardiovascular disease.
-This means: The longer the telomeres, the lower the likelihood of suffering from cardiovascular diseaseA similar connection has been found between telomere length and Alzheimer's disease.
-It therefore makes sense to keep your biological age as low as possible.
+That is, The longer the telomeres, the lower the likelihood of suffering from cardiovascular diseasesA similar connection has been found between telomere length and Alzheimer's disease.
+Therefore, it makes sense to keep your biological age as low as possible.

 GlyNAC is a promising molecule when it comes to cellular energy and biological age.